devtron-labs/devtron/beta-releasenotes.md

 ## Bugs
+- fix: auto pre-cd not getting triggered (if cd is manual) after webhook ci event is captured (#6407)
 - fix: Base update (#6405)
 - fix: devtron apps deployed via helm showing in helm apps list (#6397)
 - fix: when a helm app is managed by argocd then skip argo app update when same name ext helm app is installed (#6389)